 1. Project definition

-This stage is about determining all the essential ingredients of the project.
+This stage is about determining all the essential ingredients of the business intelligence project plan.
 It is vital to establish expected outcomes and deliverables, available data input and resources, and roles required to execute the implementation.
 As the outcome of this stage, a company should have a clear understanding of what it hopes to achieve when the project is complete.

 2. Data collection

 At this stage, companies gather all the data they consider useful as the input for their projects.
 Since data processing is the essence of predictive analytics choosing the right types, scopes, and sources of data is critical for the positive outcome.